Bonfires and air quality

 If this is unsuccessful, you can still report it to us.
 However, we currently have a reduced response capacity.

-In many instances you'll be offered advice and we'll try to solve the problem by initially writing to the source of the air pollution where possible.
+In many cases you'll be offered advice and we'll try to solve the problem by initially writing to the source of the air pollution where possible.
 We're keeping the service under review and looking at ways in which we can continue to operate effectively while following public health advice on social distancing.

 We're unlikely to deal with a one-off situation in a formal way unless the nuisance is particularly significant or is affecting a large number of households.